jenkinsci/kubernetes-credentials-provider-plugin/docs/examples/README.md

 - an annotation for the credential description: `"jenkins.io/credentials-description" : "certificate credential from Kubernetes"`

 Optionally, you can scope a credential to specific Jenkins folders using the annotation `"jenkins.io/credentials-store-locations"`.
-The value is a Python-style list of Jenkins item-group full names, e.g. `"['folderA', 'folderB/subFolder']"`.
+The value is a string containing a list of Jenkins item-group full names, which is formatted as square brackets enclosing comma-separated, single-quoted names, for example `"['folderA', 'folderB/subFolder']"`.
 Listing a folder path makes the credential available to **all jobs and subfolders within that folder** (recursive scoping): a credential annotated with `"['folderA']"` is visible not only to `folderA` itself but also to `folderA/projectX`, `folderA/projectX/main`, and any other descendant.
 Note that `jenkins.io/credentials-scope` and `jenkins.io/credentials-store-locations` are mutually exclusive — do not use both on the same secret.